AnHosu/iot_poc/greengrass.md

 	<br>
 </div>

-Now that our lambda has been fully defined, we need to associate it with the Greengrass core.
+Now that our Lambda has been fully defined, we need to associate it with the Greengrass core.
 ### Attach a Lambda to Greengrass
 Navigate to the Greengrass console.
 Go to 'Groups' and select your Greengrass group.
 Then go to the 'Lambdas' menu and click 'Add Lambda'.<br>
 <div align="center">